ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/construct-constructor-property.md

   in an ESLint configuration enables this rule.
 </div>

-This rule enforces that constructors of classes extending `Construct` have the property names `scope, id` or `scope, id, props`.
+This rule enforces that constructors of CDK Construct classes have specific parameter names: `scope, id` or `scope, id, props`.

-All Construct constructors should have a consistent property naming pattern to maintain uniformity across the codebase.
+All Construct constructors should follow a consistent parameter naming pattern to maintain uniformity and predictability across the codebase.

-Note: Additional parameters after the first three are allowed as long as the first three follow the pattern.
+Note: Additional parameters are allowed after the first three, as long as the initial parameters follow the prescribed pattern.

 ---